gatsbyjs/gatsby/docs/blog/2018-07-07-graphic-design-class/index.md

 It wasn’t just Gatsby but the whole collaborative team of Gatsby, Git, GitHub, and Netlify that broke through to every student this term.
 It was amazing to witness this as a teacher.
 I also tried to show them blogs and Markdown but that wasn’t super smooth and none of the students added that part to their final project.

-In my next class with Gatsby, I plan on introducing Contentful and GraphCMS to show them CAAS sites.
+In my next class with Gatsby, I plan on introducing Contentful and GraphCMS to show them CaaS sites.

 ### Phil's final thoughts: